ecstatic-morse/ct-aes/README.md

 # Timing-attack Resistant AES Encryption

 This crate implements the AES block cipher using methods which are resistant to timing attacks.
-The fastest, non-parallel, software algorithm uses a 4kB lookup table which is vulnerable to [cache-based side-channel attacks][t-table].
+The fastest, non-parallel software algorithm uses a 4kB lookup table which is vulnerable to [cache-based side-channel attacks][t-table].
 In practice, this is not a major security vulnerability since most widely-used platforms use custom assembly routines for encryption.
 However, it may be